 7. Change of purpose

-We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
+We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with this original purpose.
 If you wish to find out more about how the processing for the new purpose is compatible with the original purpose, please contact email@example.com

 If we need to use your personal data for a purpose unrelated to the purpose for which we collected the data, we will notify you and we will explain the legal ground of processing.

 8. How will we keep your personal information secure?

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know such data.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.
 We comply with our obligations under the “GDPR” by:

 - storing and destroying it securely

 - not collecting or retaining excessive amounts of data